Squar3wave/fortran90_dynsys/README.md

 2. `*_plotter.plt` (sub the `*` with the program name) Gnuplot script for the plots required by the class assignments
 3. `*_runner.sh` (see above for the `*`) bash helper script to create data folders and run both the compiled example and gnuplot

+In addition, examples [3](https://github.com/Squar3wave/fortran90_dynsys/tree/master/3_henon_map) and [4](https://github.com/Squar3wave/fortran90_dynsys/tree/master/4_lorenz_model) include a `parameters.txt` file from which the `*_runner.sh` script takes the needed input values.
+To use these examples stand-alone, just uncomment the values i left in the code and comment all the `get_command_argument` related lines.

 Feel free to alter the code  to fit your needs, just don't keep it to yourself, fortran90 is already hard enough to use and/or get accustomed to, people need all the help they can get!
 I sure did.

 ## Usage